 - Be sure the spent casting gets ejected.

-Powder-actuated fasteners are permanent; they can’t be removed easily and will usually damage both the concrete and the wood when extracting them.
+Remember, powder-actuated fasteners are permanent; they can’t be removed easily and will usually damage the concrete and the wood when extracting them.

-Furthermore, they need as much as 1,000 pounds of force to properly remove.
+Furthermore, they need as much as 1,000 pounds of force to remove properly.

 Some insurance companies and local building departments prohibit using them if there are any radiant heat tubes or lines that are stuck in the concrete.

-In these cases, you can use glue instead of nails, bolts or screws.
+In these cases, you can glue wood to the concrete wall instead of using nails, bolts, or screws.

 Below are a few products you can consider as an alternative to screws or nails to provide more bonding strength.